 Redemption of equity mutual funds may generate capital gains that attract tax.
-The rate at which the gains will be taxed depends on the holding period.
+The rate at which the gains are taxed depends on the holding period.
 The holding period refers to the tenure for which you remain invested in the equity fund.
 If you sell the units of equity funds after one year from the date of allotment, such a holding period would be termed as long term.
-The gains, thus, made on the sale of units which were held for more than one year are called long-term capital gains (LTCG).
+The gains, thus, made on the sale of units that were held for more than one year are called long-term capital gains (LTCG).

 Conversely, the gains made on the sale of units of equity fund within one year from the date of allotment are known as short-term capital gains (STCG).
 Earlier, the long-term capital gains (LTCG) made on the sale of equity fund units were exempt from tax.
-However, post Budget 2018, the LTCG on equity funds are now under tax umbrella.
-This has resulted in investors looking for innovative ways to tackle the changes in taxation.
+However, post Budget 2018, the LTCG on equity funds are now under the tax umbrella.
+This has resulted in investors looking for innovative ways to tackle the changes in taxation rules.
 However, the LTCG on equity funds can be easily managed through simple methods.

 You can compute long-term capital gains (LTCG) by subtracting the cost of acquisition from the sale price of equity fund units.
 Let us understand the taxation of LTCG of equity funds with the help of an example.

-The introduction of the tax on long-term capital gains (LTCG) on equity funds should not deter you from investing in equity funds.
+The introduction of the tax on long-term capital gains (LTCG) on equity-oriented funds should not deter you from investing in equity funds.
 You can still build wealth in a stress-free manner.
-Depending on the manner in which you do mutual fund investment, you can easily reduce the effect of the LTCG tax on your returns considerably.
+Depending on the manner in which you do the equity mutual fund investment, you can easily reduce the effect of the LTCG tax on your returns considerably.
 These tips will help you to face the challenge in a streamlined way: